Medical Speech-Language Pathology FAQ

 Possibly.
 Many of our affiliated sites provide speech–language pathology services seven days a week.
 Subsequently, students may be placed at facilities that will require weekend attendance due to supervisor or site availability.

-Are there research opportunities for Medical Speech-Language Pathology students (e.g., completing a Master’s thesis)?
+Are there research opportunities for Medical Speech-Language Pathology students, such as completing a master’s thesis?

 Is the Clinical Fellowship process included in the Medical Speech-Language Pathology program?